sopra-fs24-group-37/sopra-fs24-client/README.md

 ## Introduction <a name="introduction"></a>

-SwissQuiz is an interactive online quiz about the geography of Switzerland.
+SwissQuiz is an interactive online quiz about the geography of Switzerland for up to four players.
 In each round, players will be shown a random image taken somewhere in Switzerland.
 Your task is to guess where the image was taken by clicking on a map of Switzerland.
 The application thus allows you to discover and explore the beauty of Switzerland in a playful manner.

 ## Technologies <a id="technologies"></a>